antlr/codebuff/README.md

 This repository is a step towards what we hope will be a universal code formatter that uses machine learning to look for patterns in a corpus and to format code using those patterns.

+It requires Java 8.
+See `pom.xml` for dependencies (e.g., ANTLR 4.x, ...).

 *Whoa!* It appears to work.
 Academic paper, [Towards a Universal Code Formatter through Machine Learning](http://arxiv.org/abs/1606.08866) accepted to SLE2016.
 Sample output is in the paper or next section.
 Video from [Terence's presentation](https://www.youtube.com/watch?v=Mni2HVGGUdo).

 ## Sample output